Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ### Fraud Terminate

-The Member accesed the Survey but was screened out due to fraudulent behaviour.
+The Member accessed the Survey but was screened out due to fraudulent behaviour.

 ---